nv-morpheus/Morpheus/docs/source/cloud_deployment_guide.md

 kubectl -n $NAMESPACE exec sdk-cli-helper -- cp -R /workspace/examples/data /common
 ```

-Refer to the Using Morpheus SDK Client to Run Pipelines section of the Appendix for more information regarding the commands.
+Refer to the [Using Morpheus to Run Pipelines](#using-morpheus-to-run-pipelines) section of the Appendix for more information regarding the commands.

 **Note**: Before running the example pipelines, ensure that the criteria below are met:
 -   Ensure that models specific to the pipeline are deployed.